Cheukting/rasa_workshop/README.md

 First we will need to train the NLU, which is a natural language processing tool for intent classification and entity extraction.

-Open `data/nlu.md` with text editor or IDE of your choice.
+Open `data/nlu.md` with the text editor or IDE of your choice.

-We see in the default example that some examples for different intents are set up.
-In our use case, since we will be doing sentiment analysis using NLTK, we can delete the sections for `mood_great` and `mood_unhappy`.
+In the file, we see that some examples for different intents are already supplied.
+For our use case, since we will be doing sentiment analysis using [Natural Language Toolkit (NLTK)](https://www.nltk.org/), we can delete the sections for `mood_great` and `mood_unhappy`.

 Feel free to add more examples for the other intents: the more examples, the better the understanding of the chatbot.

-Since our bot will collect user's data, we need more intents for data capturing: `self_intro`, `give_email`, `give_tel`.
+Collecting user's data is one of the goals of our bot.
+To enable this, we need to add more intents for data capturing, such as: `self_intro`, `give_email`, `give_tel`.

-Here are some examples, please feel free to add more:
+Here are some examples for the additional intents, please feel free to add more:

 ```
 ## intent:self_intro